Property Occupier Advisory Support Services

 Can I get out of my lease early without a break clause?

-Without a break clause, a tenant can only end the lease early by “surrendering the lease” with the landlord’s agreement, or by assigning or subletting.
-Vail Williams can assist in providing advice on market conditions and the best strategy to pursue.
+Without a break clause, you can only end the lease early by “surrendering the lease” with the landlord’s agreement, or by assigning or subletting.
+Vail Williams can advise on the best strategy to pursue for your business based on market conditions and your objectives.

 Can I assign or sublet the property?

 Most commercial leases place restrictions on a tenant’s ability to assign (transfer the lease) or sublet.
-Businesses need to understand what conditions and fees the landlord can impose.
-Vail Williams can assist in providing advice on market conditions and the best strategy to pursue.
+You will want to understand what conditions and fees the landlord can impose on you.
+Vail Williams can advise you on the best strategy for your business, informed by market conditions and the terms of your lease.

 What happens if I assign the lease to someone else?

-Even after assigning the lease, the original tenant may be required to provide an “Authorised Guarantee Agreement” (AGA), which makes them liable if the new tenant defaults.
+Even after assigning the lease, you, as the original tenant, may be required to provide an “Authorised Guarantee Agreement” (AGA).
+This makes you liable if the new tenant defaults.
 In the process of assigning a lease, you need to ensure that what the landlord is proposing is reasonable and in line with the lease agreement.
-Vail Williams can help you negotiate this at lease start or whether a surrender and regrant would be more appropriate.
+Vail Williams can help you negotiate this at lease start, or we can advise you whether lease surrender and regrant would be more appropriate.